Topological production of charmonia with event-shape engineering in $pp$ collisions at $\sqrt{s} = 13$ TeV using PYTHIA8: Results and discussions

 This section explains the results we obtained, as a function of transverse spherocity ($S_{0}$) for prompt and non-prompt $\rm{J}/\psi$ produced in $pp$ collisions at $\sqrt{s}$~=~13~TeV using PYTHIA8.
 Here, $\rm{J}/\psi$ is reconstructed via the dileptonic decay channels $\rm{J}/\psi$ $\rightarrow$ $e^{+} + e^{-}$ at midrapidity ($|y| < 0.9$) and $\rm{J}/\psi$ $\rightarrow$ $\mu^{+} + \mu^{-}$ in the forward rapidity ($2.5 < y < 4$).
 From this point onwards, $\rm{J}/\psi$ in the mid-rapidity and forward rapidity respectively implies the reconstruction using $\rm{J}/\psi$ $\rightarrow$ $e^{+} + e^{-}$ channel and $\rm{J}/\psi$ $\rightarrow$ $\mu^{+} + \mu^{-}$ channel.

 Shown in Fig.~\ref{fig:pTS0MUEch} are the $S_{0}$ dependence of event-normalized $p_{\rm T}$ spectra of prompt and non-prompt $\rm{J}/\psi$ produced in $pp$ collisions simulated using PYTHIA8 at $\sqrt{s}$~=~13~TeV for (0--100\%) V0M class.
 The $p_{\rm T}$ spectra of J/$\psi$, reconstructed via dielectron and dimuon channels, are shown in the left and right plots of Fig.~\ref{fig:pTS0MUEch}, respectively.
-We observe that the yield of non-prompt $\rm{J}/\psi$ is almost ten times smaller than that of prompt $\rm{J}/\psi$ in the low $p_{\rm T}$ regime while this difference shrinks as we approach higher values of $p_{\rm T}$ for both the rapidity regions.
-Towards the low-$p_{\rm T}$ region, the contributions of prompt J/$\psi$ come primarily from the charmonia produced in the leading order semi-hard processes, i.e., $q\bar{q}\rightarrow C$ and $gg\rightarrow C$.
+We observe that the yield of non-prompt $\rm{J}/\psi$ is almost ten times smaller than that of prompt $\rm{J}/\psi$ in the low $p_{\rm T}$ regime while this difference shrinks as we approach higher values of $p_{\rm T}$ for both the rapidity regions, as the non-prompt $\rm{J}/\psi$ grows harder~\cite{Weber:2018ddv,ALICE:2012vpz}.
+Towards the low-$p_{\rm T}$ region, the contributions of prompt J/$\psi$ come primarily from the charmonia produced in the leading order semi-hard processes, i.e., $q\bar{q}\rightarrow C$ and $gg\rightarrow C$ (where $C$ refers to final state charmonium)~\cite{Deb:2018qsl}.
 Here, the probability of beauty hadron production is significantly small due to its large mass compared to charmonium states.
 Further, in Ref.~\cite{Weber:2018ddv}, the authors show that at high $p_{\rm T}$-regime, the particle production is largely dominated by the hard scatterings, where the production of beauty hadrons is comparable to charmonium states.
-Thus, the hardening of $p_{\rm T}$-spectrum of non-prompt J/$\psi$ as compared to prompt J/$\psi$ is a consequence of the competing effects of two different production mechanisms of charmonium states and beauty hadrons in different regions of transverse momentum.
-We note that these trends are in line with the results obtained from the experiments~\cite{ALICE:2021edd, ATLAS:2018hqe, CMS:2010nis}.
+Thus, the hardening of the $p_{\rm T}$-spectrum of non-prompt J/$\psi$ as compared to prompt J/$\psi$ is a consequence of the competing effects of two different production mechanisms of charmonium states and beauty hadrons in different regions of transverse momentum.
+We note that these trends are in line with the results obtained from experiments~\cite{ALICE:2021edd, ATLAS:2018hqe, CMS:2010nis}.